Logarithmic Riemann-Hilbert correspondences for rigid varieties: Log Riemann--Hilbert Correspondences

 \subsection{Calculation of residues}

-The main goal of this subsection is to prove Theorems \ref{geomlogRH}\Refenum{\ref{geomlogRH-res}}, \ref{arithlogRH}\Refenum{\ref{arithlogRH-main}}--\Refenum{\ref{arithlogRH-res}}, and \ref{T: unip vs nilp}.
+The main goal of this subsection is to prove Theorems \ref{thm-log-RH-geom}\Refenum{\ref{thm-log-RH-geom-res}}, \ref{thm-log-RH-arith}\Refenum{\ref{thm-log-RH-arith-main}}--\Refenum{\ref{thm-log-RH-arith-res}}, and \ref{thm-unip-vs-nilp}.

-Let us first review the definition of residues for log connections.
-Although this definition makes sense in a more general situation, for our applications, we only consider the case when $X$ is as Example \ref{example of log adic space-ncd}, with the associated fs log structure.
-We first suppose that $F$ is vector bundle on $X_\an$ equipped with an integrable log connection $\nabla: F \to F \otimes_{\cO_X} \Omega^{\log}_X$.
+Let us first review the definition of residues for log connections and some basic properties.
+We shall only consider the case where $X$ is as Example \ref{ex-log-adic-sp-ncd}, although the definition can be given more generally.
+We first suppose that $F$ is a vector bundle on $X_\an$ equipped with an integrable log connection $\nabla: F \to F \otimes_{\cO_X} \Omega^{\log}_X$.

-Let $Z \subset D$ be an \emph{irreducible component} \Ref{\ie, the image of a connected component of the normalization of $D$, as in \cite{Conrad:1999-icrs}}.
+Let $Z \subset D$ be an \emph{irreducible component} \Pth{\ie, the image of a connected component of the normalization of $D$, as in \cite{Conrad:1999-icrs}}.
 To define the residue $\Res_Z(\nabla)$ of $\nabla$ along $Z$, we may shrink $X$ and assume that $Z$ is smooth and connected.
-Locally on $X$, we may assume that there is a smooth toric chart $X \to \bD^n$ such that $Z = \{ T_1 = 0 \}$.
-Let $\imath: Z \subset X$ denote the closed immersion.
+Locally on $X$, up to enlarging $k$, we may assume that there is a smooth toric chart $X \to \bD^n$, where $\bD^n$ is as in Example \ref{ex-log-adic-sp-toric}, such that $Z = \{ T_1 = 0 \}$.
+Let $\imath: Z \Em X$ denote the closed immersion, and let $F|_Z$ denote the $\cO$-module pullback $\imath^*(F)$.
 Then there is an $\cO_Z$-linear endomorphism

 where $T_1 \frac{\partial}{\partial T_1}$ denotes the dual of $\frac{dT_1}{T_1}$.
-As in the classical situation, this operator depends only on $Z \subset X$, but not on the choice of local coordinates.
-Moreover, its formulation is compatible with rational localizations, and hence is a well-defined endomorphism of $\imath^*(F)$.
+As in the classical situation, this operator does not depend on the choice of the coordinate $T_1$.
+Also, its formation is compatible with rational localizations, and hence is a well-defined endomorphism of $F|_Z$.